eea/clms-api-docs/source/download.md

 ## Combined download of datasets and prepackaged files

-One can also request in a single request to download a prepackaged file and a full dataset.
+One can also request to download a prepackaged file and a full dataset in a single request.
 To do so, one only has to include the required information in the request:

 ```{http:example} curl wget python-requests
     :request: ./http-examples/download-request-combined.req

 ```

-In this case the request will be splitted in two download packages, one will contain all the prepackaged files and the other one the rest of the downloads.
+In this case the request will be splitted into two download packages, one will contain all the prepackaged files and the other the rest of the downloads.

-This is done this way to speed up the preparing of the packages, because all the prepackaged files are already available and their download process is much faster.
+It is done this way to speed up the preparing of the packages because all the prepackaged files are already available and their download process is much faster.

 ```{literalinclude} ./http-examples/download-request-combined.resp
    :language: http